 First off, there’s one basic rule to try and stick to: don’t over answer.
 Just address the question they brought up.
 Nervousness can make us run our mouths, but try and stick to the topic if you can.
 That being said, if you do over answer, or go into detail about something you don’t think you should have – don’t worry.
 Kids generally only take on board what they’re ready for, and filter out and forget the rest.

 Try to be clear and honest, and use simple language.
 Don’t switch into a formal tone of voice – keep things casual.
 This sends the message that their curiosity is normal, and will put your child at ease.
 Aim for a neutral way of speaking about things (so not shaming, but not necessarily ‘Yay!
 Periods!’ either.
 You will have your own style).
-We don’t want to send the message that young people should be ashamed of their bodies, functions or feelings, but we also don’t want to aggrandise topics or situations to be bigger than they are.
+We don’t want to send the message that young people should be ashamed of their bodies, functions or feelings, but we also don’t want to make topics or situations seem bigger than they are.

 It’s OK to feel awkward or bumble over an answer, just so long as you’re trying.
 Your child will see you trying and appreciate it.
-You can tell them that you’re feeling this way too, that it can be a little uncomfortable talking about these things; they understand what it is to feel embarrassed.
+You can tell them that you’re feeling this way too; that it can be a little uncomfortable talking about these things.
+They understand what it is to feel embarrassed.
 Trust us, by showing that you care enough to respond, they’ll feel cared for and taken seriously.
 And keep their confidence.
 If they see you laughing over the question they asked you later with your partner or friend, you’ll quickly lose their trust.

 Sometimes your child might ask something that seems really ‘out there’.
 First, ask your child why they’re asking about it (they may have heard a word they don’t know, or seen something to do with it).
 Then give your answer, depending on how much you think they should know, and what you feel is appropriate to talk about.
 Children will hear about all sorts of things including sexual things, and it can be confusing and shocking to them.
 It’s important that they’re reassured and have the opportunity for a trusted adult (you) to explain to them what is safe and not safe, healthy or not healthy, okay not okay, respectful or not respectful.